peesock/cli-tutorial/README.md

 command  ^  |  |        |                 |
 arguments   ^  ^        ^                 ^
 ```
-this is running the `cp` command and giving it 4 arguments, telling it to copy 2 photos to the `Pictures` directory. the `-v` flag is covered under the commands section.
+this is running the `cp` command and giving it 4 arguments, telling it to copy 2 photos to the `Pictures` directory. the `-v` flag is covered under the Commands section.

 sometimes, you need to download an executable script or binary file and run it directly. to do this, simply provide the path to the file.
 ```